The difference between IMS, WMS, ERP, BI, and Inact

 What's your next step?

-The next step does not depend on your systems but on your maturity and your ambitions.
+The next step doesn't depend on your systems but on your maturity and your ambitions.

-Perhaps you can recognize yourself in one of the following situations:
+Perhaps you recognize yourself in one of the following situations:

 - You have a lot of data, but struggle to identify value.
 Perhaps you have high tied-up capital.